Haifa: 1947–1948 Civil War in Palestine

 The 1947 UN Partition Plan in late November 1947 designated Haifa as part of the proposed Jewish state.
 Arab protests over that decision evolved into violence between Jews and Arabs that left several dozen people dead during December.
 The Arab city was in a state of chaos.
 The local Arab national committee tried to stabilize the situation by organizing garrison, calming the frightened residents and to stop the flight.
-In a public statement, the national committee called upon the Arab residents to obey orders, be alert, keep calm, and added: "Keep away the cowards who wish to flee.
+In a public statement, the national committee called upon the Arab residents to obey orders, be alert, and keep calm, adding, "Keep away the cowards who wish to flee.
 Expell them from your lines.
 Despise them, because they harm more than the enemy".
 Despite the efforts, Arab residents abandoned the streets which bordered Jewish neighborhoods and during the days of the general strike instigated by the Arab Higher Committee, some 250 Arab families abandoned the Khalisa neighborhood.

 On 30 December 1947, members of the Irgun, a Jewish underground militia, threw bombs into a crowd of Arabs outside the gates of the Consolidated Refineries in Haifa, killing six and injuring 42.
 In response, Arab employees of the company killed 39 Jewish employees in what became known as the Haifa Oil Refinery massacre.
 The Jewish Haganah militia retaliated with a raid on the Arab village of Balad al-Shaykh, where many of the Arab refinery workers lived, in what became known as the Balad al-Shaykh massacre.

 British forces in Haifa redeployed on 21 April 1948, withdrawing from most of the city while still maintaining control over the port facilities.
 According to Ilan Pappé, although the Jewish mayor of the city, Shabtai Levy, urged the Arab residents to stay, in other parts of town loudspeakers could be heard ordering Arabs to leave "before it's too late."